cloudblog004/fantasticfoodies/content/en/posts/655-recipe-of-award-winning-tasty-fried-chicken-wings.md

 - "1/4 tsp chili powder"
 recipeinstructions:
 - "Cut wings in the joint into two parts (also cut off the wings tip then discard them or use them for another purpose).
 Clean the chicken, place in a medium bowl and set aside."
 - "Prepare a marinade.
-In a bowl, combine and stir all ingredients as in &#34;marinade&#34;."
+In a bowl, combine and stir all ingredients as in *marinade*."
 - "Pour all of the marinade over the chicken and mix thoroughly.
 Then, marinate the chicken at room temperature for about 1.5 hours."
 - "When you finish to matinate the chicken, prepare a frying pan and move the whole marinated chicken into the pan.
 Add coke.
 Cook for about 20 up to 25 minutes, until the coke is boiled away."
 - "Prepare to fry the chicken.
 Heat oil in a frying pan and fry the chicken for 5 minutes (be aware of burnt chicken since the marinade contains honey which is very sensitive with heat)."